jwpedia-admin/jw-trivia/historical-edition/README.md

-# JW Trivia - Standard Edition
+# JW Trivia - Historical Edition

 A trivia game to check your knowledge of Jehovah's Witnesses' beliefs and customs.